reputage/didery/docs/api/public_api/public_api.md

 # Signature Header

-didery service requests or responses may require a custom *Signature* header that provides one or more signatures of the request/response body text.
+Didery service requests or responses may require a custom *Signature* header that provides one or more signatures of the request/response body text.

 The format of the custom Signature header follows the conventions of [RFC 7230](https://tools.ietf.org/html/rfc7230)